 Given the consistent lack of benefit with use of antibiotics for widespread secondary prevention in ACS, therapy will likely continue to be directed toward other methods of prevention including high-dose statins and ACE inhibitors.

 Cannon CP, et al. Antibiotic Treatment of Chlamydia pneumoniae after Acute Coronary Syndrome.
 N Engl J Med 2005;352:1646-54.

 Cannon CP.
 PROVE IT-TIMI 22: Pravastatin or atorvastatin evaluation and infection therapy (Gatifloxacin trial).
 Paper presented at the European Society of Cardiology Congress 2004, 29 August-1 September, Munich, Germany.

-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, ACS and Cardiac Biomarkers, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease